Killer545537/Sem-5-Notes/Operating-Systems/Operating-Systems.typ

 + Continue the process (restart the instruction that caused the page fault)

 Clearly, this may cause two page faults in succession if the victim page is dirty, thus increasing the EAT.

+=== Page Replacement Algorithms

+The goal of page replacement algorithms is to minimize the number of page faults.
+We use a reference string to represent the sequence of page references made by a process.
+For example, the reference string $7,0,1,2,0,3,0,4,2,3,0,3,0,3,2,1,2,0,1,7,0,1$ represents a sequence of page references made by a process.
+The better an algorithm is at minimizing page faults, the better it is.

+==== First-In First-Out (FIFO)

+#figure(
+	image("imgs/FIFO-Page-Replacement.png"),
+	caption: [FIFO Page Replacement Example]
+)

+It is the simplest page replacement algorithm where the oldest page in memory is replaced when a new page needs to be loaded.
+It uses a queue to keep track of the order in which pages were loaded into memory.

+Also, obviously increasing the number of frames should reduce the number of page faults?
+Not really, as shown by Belady's Anomaly where increasing the number of frames can actually increase the number of page faults for some reference strings and non-stack algorithms like this one.

+==== Optimal Page Replacement

+#figure(
+	image("imgs/Optimal-Page-Replacement.png"),
+	caption: [Optimal Page Replacement Example]
+)

+It is a theoretical page replacement algorithm that replaces the page that will not be used for the longest period of time in the future.
+It is optimal in the sense that it minimizes the number of page faults for a given reference string.
+However, it is not implementable in practice since it requires knowledge of the future.

+It is mainly used as a benchmark to compare the performance of other page replacement algorithms.

+==== Least Recently Used (LRU)

+#figure(
+	image("imgs/LRU-Page-Replacement.png"),
+	caption: [LRU Page Replacement Example]
+)

+It is a practical page replacement algorithm that replaces the page that has not been used for the longest period of time.
+It uses a stack or a counter to keep track of the order in which pages were accessed.
+When a page is accessed, it is moved to the top of the stack or its counter is updated.
+When a page needs to be replaced, the page at the bottom of the stack or with the lowest counter value is selected for replacement.

+Rather than using the future like Optimal, it uses the past to make decisions.
+It is more effective than FIFO and does not suffer from Belady's Anomaly.